Services We Offer:

 Second, in Chinese herbal tradition, the herbs are almost never prescribed singly, but rather in balanced combinations in carefully designed formulas.

 These herbal prescriptions are tailored to the individual patient.
 They reflect not only the individual properties of each herb but also how all of the herbs interact together and function in concert to produce the desired therapeutic result.

 The elegance and sophistication of this system arises partly from the fact that it has been in continuous development in China for thousands of years, and also that it is still the subject of refinement today as a living discipline in China and around the world.

 Massage is a hands-on therapy in which muscles and other soft tissues are manipulated to improve health and well-being.
-There are over 100 different massage and bodywork techniques.
+There are many different massage and bodywork techniques.
 Each technique is designed to achieve a specific goal.

 Varieties of massage range from gentle kneading of muscles to deeper manual techniques.
 Your massage therapist will use a variety of these techniques depending on your needs and their training.
 The average session lasts between 60 and 90 minutes.

 In general, massage is believed to support healing, boost energy, reduce recovery time after an injury, reduce pain, and enhance relaxation, mood, and well-being.
 It is used to treat many musculoskeletal problems such as back pain, fibromyalgia, headaches, sprains, and strains.